romankempt/aimstools/README.md

-# AIMS_tools
+# aimstools

-This library contains a personal collection of scripts to handle AIMS calculations.
+This library contains a personal collection of scripts to handle FHI-aims calculations.
 It's mainly meant for private use or to be shared with students and colleagues.

 ## Installation